szahanov/FizzBuzz/README.md

 ### Visualizing the data - before modelling ###

-* These are the plots that were created to visualize the diffrent image classes before creating the prediction models:
+* These are the plots that were created to visualize the different image classes before creating the prediction models:
 * Each coloured group of points is a different category (e.g. brickface, sky, foliage, etc).
 Since they don't always overlap I get the impression that I can work with this.

 * Box and whisker plots to show that the variables I'm using vary depending on the image type